top of this pagesite menu here

 Inagi's historical stage

-The topography of Inagi was described by poets of Manyo as " Tama ( Marble ) of Yokoyama ( Yokoyama ) It consists of the Tama hills and the flat land along the Tama River.
-We will look at the topography and natural environment that became the stage of Inagi's history through photo panels and topographic maps.
+The topography of Inagi is said to have been Tama ( ) of Yokoyama ( ) " It is composed of the Tama Hills and the flat land along the Tama River.
+You can learn about the topography and natural environment that were the stage for Inagi's history through photo panels and topographical maps.

 Topography of Inagi